 The word Kimono simply means “things to wear” and is the traditional clothing of Japan.
 It is a long robe with wide sleeves worn as an outer garment.
-A sash, called an Obi, complements the kimono.
+A sash called an Obi, complements the kimono.
 The Obi is worn around the mid-section of the body.

 The Samurai armor on display in our exhibit area is a replica of traditional Samurai armor worn many centuries ago in Japan.
-The manufacturer of the armor, Marutake Sangyo, is Japan’s, and the worlds’, premier producer of fine Samurai Yoroi Armor.
+The manufacturer of the armor, Marutake Sangyo, is Japan’s, and the worlds’, the premier producer of fine Samurai Yoroi Armor.
 Located in Satsuma-Sendai city of Japan’s southwestern Kagoshima prefecture, the firm’s reputation for creating products of unparalleled quality has given them more than a 90-percent share of the Japanese armor market.

-The United Nations Educational, Scientific and Cultural Organization (UNESCO) seeks to encourage the identification, protection, and preservation of cultural and natural heritage sites around the world that are considered to be of outstanding value to humanity.
+The United Nations Educational, Scientific and Cultural Organization (UNESCO) seeks to encourage the identification, protection and preservation of cultural and natural heritage sites around the world that are considered to be of outstanding value to humanity.
 UNESCO has recognized a number of these historical sites throughout Japan.

 Ikebana is the art of Japanese flower arrangement.
 Take time to enjoy the Ikebana display in the lobby of the Carlsen Center provided by members of the Sogetsu School.